software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedSensor.md

 :::caution

-On iOS, if you want to read sensor data you need to enable localization service on your device (`Settings -> Privacy -> Localization service`)
+On iOS, if you want to read sensor data you need to enable location services on your device (`Settings > Privacy > Location Services`).

 :::